 Media Sentiment, 2024 Presidential Election Campaign

-[last update Sept 19] For a recent discussion of these data see Good Authority.
+[final update Nov 4, with data up to October 31] For a recent discussion of these data see Good Authority.

 The following graphic shows the balance of sentiment in television news coverage of the Democratic and Republican candidates for president during the lead-up to the 2024 election.
 When the line is to the left of the graphic, the sentiment of news coverage is more positive for the Democratic candidate than it is for the Republican candidate.
 When the line is to the right of the graphic, the sentiment of news coverage is more positive for the Republican candidate than for the Democratic candidate.
 Methodological details are included below, and I will be updating this page — correcting errors, revising analyses, and adding new media content — semi-regularly leading up to the 2024 election.
 [Click image for a larger version.]